Practice Hub

 No right answers

-What this free PI Behavioral practice includes
+What this PI Behavioral practice includes

 The real PI Behavioral uses two adjective checklists of 86 items each.
 First: 'Which of these describes how others expect you to behave?'
 Second: 'Which of these describes who you really are?'
 You check as many or as few as you want.
 That is the whole test.
 Our free practice uses the same two-pass format and produces the same four-factor output that the real PI produces.